Is Dairy Healthy and Do Humans Need it?

 Liquid calcium

 The amount of calcium you get from most fortified plant milks is the same as from cow’s milk.
-Not all plant milks are fortified though, so check the carton.
-The calcium in dairy milk is why we’ve been told to drink the white stuff but don’t forget that cow’s milk also packs a good dose of hormones and pus.
-No one needs that!
+Not all plant milks are fortified, though, so check the carton.
+The calcium in dairy milk is why we’ve been told to drink the white stuff but don’t forget that plant milks supply the same amount but without the hidden nasties.

 Best for calcium: all fortified plant milks